varnishcache/varnish-cache/doc/sphinx/users-guide/vcl-intro.rst

 request, another when files are fetched from the backend server.

 Varnish will execute these subroutines of code at different stages of its work.
-Because it is code it is execute line by line precedence isn't a problem.
-At some point you call an action in this subroutine and then the execution of the subroutine stops.
+At some point you call an action in this subroutine and then the execution of that subroutine stops.

-If you don't call an action in your subroutine and it reaches the end Varnish will execute some built in VCL code.
+If you don't call an action in your subroutine and it reaches the end Varnish will execute the built in VCL code.
 You will see this VCL code commented out in default.vcl.

 99% of all the changes you'll need to do will be done in two of these subroutines. *vcl_recv* and *vcl_fetch*.

 .. _users-guide-vcl_fetch_actions: